BaroudLab/napari-griottes/README.md

 ### Saving and recovering the graph

-Any graph you see in napari can be saved as .griottes format which embeds a networkx.gpickle inside.
+Any graph you see in napari can be saved in .griottes format which is networkx.gpickle inside.
 1. Select he layers with connections
 2. Click File/Save Selected Layer
 3. Choose Griottes in drop-down menu
 4. Save

-In order to recover a previously saved graph, you can simly drag-n-drop your file into napari, or use file open fialog.
+In order to recover a previously saved graph in napari, you can simply drag-n-drop your file into napari, or use file open fialog.

+Otherwise, you can open the graph with [neworkx.read_gpickle](https://networkx.org/documentation/stable/reference/readwrite/generated/networkx.readwrite.gpickle.read_gpickle.html) function

 ## Contributing